 I am originally from the Chicagoland area.
-I love living in Madison and enjoy the outdoor recreational opportunities that Wisconsin has to offer.
 I enjoy exploring the natural world through birding, hiking, and rock climbing.

 Regression discontinuity: change in yields after easement

-Land conservation can mitigate the effects of climate change, and understanding the ecosystem services and optimal prices of conserving land is an important step toward this goal.
-I evaluate some of the costs and benefits of a major conservation policy, the Natural Resources Conservation Services Wetland Reserve Program.
-Novel remote sensing data allows for the identification of easement effects on agricultural yields at the field level.
+Land conservation can enhance agricultural resiliency by reducing vulnerability to climate-related risks and shocks.
+Understanding the optimal prices and ecosystem services of conserving land is an important step towards climate-smart agriculture.
+I evaluate the costs and benefits in terms of agricultural production of a major conservation policy, the Natural Resources Conservation Services Wetland Reserve Program.
+Novel remote sensing data allows for the identification of wetland easement effects on agricultural yields at the field level.
 I estimate the opportunity cost of wetland easements by estimating the forgone yields of retiring land from production.
-Using ranking data and a regression discontinuity framework, I find that easements decrease yields by 89 bushels per acre for corn (62% of average yields) and 33 bushels per acre for soybeans (79% of average yields).
-My results suggest that a reverse auction strategy, based on a more realistic assessment of forgone yield, would increase program cost-effectiveness and ecosystem benefits.
-Further, using an event study approach that accounts for staggered treatment timing, I find evidence that easements benefit surrounding production within a few kilometers: corn yields increase by 3-4 bushels per acre.
+Using ranking data and a regression discontinuity framework, I find that easements decrease yields by 83 bushels per acre for corn (56% of average yields) and 31 bushels per acre for soybeans (73% of average yields).
+Further, using a dynamic difference-in-differences approach that accounts for staggered treatment timing, I find evidence that easements benefit surrounding production within a few kilometers: corn yields increase by 3-4 bushels per acre.
 Easements have the largest spillover effects in areas with open fields, open water, and during extreme rain events.
 These results call for attention to the opportunity costs and beneficial externalities of land conservation programs.

 Easement area and county-level indemnities for corn